 Although lysine-specific methyltransferase 2D is believed to be a tumor suppressor, a loss of this enzyme's function does not seem to increase cancer risk in people with Kabuki syndrome.More About This Health Condition

 MedlinePlus Genetics provides information about Bladder cancerMore About This Health Condition

 MedlinePlus Genetics provides information about ColobomaMore About This Health Condition

-Some gene mutations occur during a person's lifetime.
-Such mutations, which are called somatic mutations, are present only in certain cells.
-Somatic mutations in the KMT2D gene have been identified in certain cancers.
+Some gene variants occur during a person's lifetime.
+Such changes, which are called somatic variants, are present only in certain cells.
+Somatic variants in the KMT2D gene have been identified in certain cancers.
 These include medulloblastomas, which are cancerous brain tumors that occur in childhood, and blood-related cancers called lymphomas.
-Most of these mutations result in an abnormally short, nonfunctional lysine-specific methyltransferase 2D enzyme that cannot perform its role as a tumor suppressor, resulting in the development of cancer.
+Most of these variants result in an abnormally short, nonfunctional lysine-specific methyltransferase 2D enzyme that cannot perform its role as a tumor suppressor, resulting in the development of cancer.